rinkitadhana/rinkitadhana/README.md

-# Hii there, I'm Rinkit Adhana!
+# Hey there, I'm Rinkit Adhana!
 **Software Engineer**

 ## About me